-TL;DR: Use ProRes for your upload, or transcode on the command line using ffmpeg to get 6K into H.264 outside of standard level specs.
+TL;DR: Use ProRes for your upload, or transcode to H.264 on the command line using ffmpeg to get >4K into H.264 outside of standard level specs.

-This will be a theoretical discussion for most people because not many people can create 6K content.
-As of Feb 2017, 6K support for 360 videos on Facebook hasn't been rolled out to everyone (but large pages should have it).
-YouTube has announced support up to 8K, but I haven't tested it yet.
+This will be a theoretical discussion for most people because not many people can create content greater than 4K content.
+As of Feb 2017, greater than 4K support for 360 videos on Facebook hasn't been rolled out to everyone, but large pages should have it.
+YouTube has announced support up to 8K.

-4K video capture is somewhat standard these days (all high-spec smartphones are 4K-capable), but in traditional 2D video consumption on the web, 4K is still rarely streamed.
+4K video capture is somewhat standard these days (all high-spec smartphones are 4K-capable), but in traditional video consumption on the web, 4K is still rarely streamed.
 When embedded in a Facebook timeline, for example, video resolution is nowhere near 4K, and when streaming from YouTube and Vimeo, 4K is only available for people who have monitors that are high enough in resolution.
-One might wonder, then, why people still like to capture video in 4K?
+One might wonder why people still like to capture video in 4K?
+High-end productions need as much resolution as possible.
 I do it because I am both a photographer and a data hoarder.
-I imagine that one day I'll go back and look at old videos, and I'll be glad that I captured them in 4K rather than 1080p.
-Maybe. ;)
+I imagine that one day I'll go back and look at old videos, and I'll be glad that I captured them in 4K (or greater) rather than in 1080p.

 360 needs moar pixels!